arkhiwarkhi/Mullvad-VPN-Devuan/README.md

 # Mullvad-VPN-Devuan
-A script to install Mullvad VPN on OpenRC & sysvinit Devuan systems via Wireguard.
+A script to install Mullvad VPN on OpenRC Devuan systems via Wireguard.

 1. Clone this repository & change to it's directory.
 ```